top of page

 10 That ye might walk worthy of the Lord unto all pleasing, being fruitful in every good work, and increasing in the knowledge of God;

-Again like verse 6, “bringing forth fruit.”
-We also have an encouragement to grow in knowledge of God which is why Bible studies are so important.
+We also have an encouragement to grow in knowledge of God which is why being part of a good church is so important.

 11 Strengthened with all might, according to his glorious power, unto all patience and longsuffering with joyfulness;